ishitakarandikar/ishitakarandikar.github.io/README.md

 In physical layer, it will get converted into 0's and 1's and then to signals, signals could be light signal that we send across fiber optics, it could be an electrical pulse that we send accross a copper wire or it might be electromagnetic signal that we send with wireless.<br><br>
 # Application Layer Protocols
 ## Transferring Data
-Whenever we go on our workstation and ask for a website "www.google.com", we are asking an HTML document to be tranferred from the server to our workstation.
+Whenever we go on our workstation and ask for a website "www.google.com", we are asking an HTML document to be transferred from the server to our workstation.
 <br>
 HTTP or HTTPs are used.
 These protocols allow us to transfer HTML document between server and client.
 <br>HTTPs